 1) Make Job Contacts

 If you’re not planning to just travel, and you’re not transferring with your current company, you’ll need a way to make money as soon as you land in your new country.
-There are plenty of avenues to take that will help you find a job, fast: contact recruiters in the country through LinkedIn; offer services as an au pair (if you want to au pair in China, let Jessica help you here); put up ‘looking for work’ ads in the local newspaper; teach English (again, Jessica can help you with that here!); scour job listing websites for the town you plan to live in.
+There are plenty of avenues to take that will help you find a job, fast: contact recruiters in the country through LinkedIn; offer services as an au pair; put up ‘looking for work’ ads in the local newspaper; teach English; scour job listing websites for the town you plan to live in.

 If you have some back-up cash, you might get away with ‘chancing it’, and waiting until you get there to approach local bars and cafes for work.
 You’ll have no problems finding a job once you’re there, as necessity and the excitement of being in a new place will mean that you lose your inhibitions and put yourself out there way more than normal.